BlankZhu/BlankHTTP/readme.md

 ### Logging

-The BlankHTTP use Boost.Log as logging module.
-By default, the BlankHTTP `Server` initialized with an asynchronous logger, and passes the logger to all `Context`.
+The Boat use Boost.Log as logging module.
+By default, the Boat `Server` initialized with an asynchronous logger, and passes the logger to all `Context`.

 Besides, a default middleware is wrapped with all `Handler` and `HandleChain`.